divenal/modbus-scripts/README.md

 watch.py just connects to an inverter and watches the world go by.
 Possibly recording to a file which can later be played through replay2 above.

+lvcells.py displays cell voltages.
+Only suitable for low-voltage inverters (hybrids, and single-phase AC-coupled).
+AIO and (I think) 3-phase needs to look at different registers.